Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The Mark-0 Model

 where $\rho_\ell(t)$ is the rate at which firms can borrow, $\Gamma_0$ and $\alpha_{\Gamma}$ are free, non negative parameters, the latter being similar to $\alpha_{c}$ that captures the influence of the real interest rate on the hiring/firing policy of firms.

 \item {\it Price update}.
-Compared to the previous versions of the Mark-0 model, in this paper the firms' price update, $\Delta p_i(t+1)=({p_i(t+1)-p_i(t)})/{p_i(t)}$, explicitly takes into account the demand-output gap, and a contribution for the change in exogenous (e.g. energy) price $\Delta p_e$ (in \%), to with:
+Compared to the previous versions of the Mark-0 model, in this paper the firms' price update, $\Delta p_i(t+1)=({p_i(t+1)-p_i(t)})/{p_i(t)}$, explicitly takes into account the demand-output gap, and a contribution for the change in exogenous (e.g. energy) price $\Delta p_{e, \text{ema}}$ (in \%), to with:

-where \begin{itemize} \item $\xi_i(t)$ are independent uniform $U[0,1]$ random variables scaled up by the actual demand-output ratio ${D_i(t)}/{Y_i(t)}$ (or its inverse), in order to mimic an increased pressure on prices in case of supply (or demand) gluts.
-When ${D_i(t)} \approx {Y_i(t)}$, this reduces to the rule used in previous papers, see \cite{GualdiEtAl2015TippingPointsMacroeconomica}; \item $\hat{\pi}(t)$ is the expected next-period inflation in \% per month, that firms take into account -- or may even amplify -- in their price setting mechanism; \item $\Delta p_e(t)$ are exogenous price variations that are partially or fully passed on to final customers. \end{itemize} The magnitudes of the corresponding price adjustments are determined by parameters: $\gamma$ for supply-demand imbalance, $g_p$ for inflation expectations, and $g_e$ for changes in the exogenous price.
+where \begin{itemize} \item $\gamma$ is a parameter and $\xi_i(t)$ are independent uniform $U[0,1]$ random variables scaled up by the actual demand-output ratio ${D_i(t)}/{Y_i(t)}$ (or its inverse), in order to mimic an increased pressure on prices in case of supply (or demand) gluts.
+When ${D_i(t)} \approx {Y_i(t)}$, this reduces to the rule used in previous papers, see \cite{GualdiEtAl2015TippingPointsMacroeconomica}; \item $\hat{\pi}(t)$ is the expected next-period inflation in \% per month, that firms take into account in their price setting mechanism. {This term also accounts for changes in price due to expected changes in wages and input costs, which are part of the expected inflation.
+A factor $g_p>1$ models an inflation gouging behaviour, while $g_p<1$ means that only part of inflationary costs are passed to the customers.}\footnote{Note that in principle, $g_p$ (and $g_w$) might depend on the firm or on the sector.
+We have not considered this possibility here. } \item $\Delta p_{e, \text{ema}}(t)$ is the exponentially weighted moving average (with parameter $\omega$, as in Eq.~\eqref{eq:inflation_ema} below) of the exogenous price variations that are partially or fully passed on to final customers.
+The weighted average reflects that changes in energy price are not instantaneously transmitted to customers but rather distributed gradually over several months. \end{itemize} The magnitudes of the corresponding price adjustments are determined by parameters: $\gamma$ for supply-demand imbalance, $g_p$ for inflation expectations, and $g_e$ for changes in the exogenous price.
 In this regard, $g_e$ can be thought of as the effective energy-share of production that firms want to pass on to customers, whereas $g_p > 1$ would correspond to the much discussed concept of ``greedflation''.

 Note that $\overline{p}$ is the consumer price index, defined as

 with $c^R_i$ the realized consumption of product $i$.\footnote{Here again, our present definition of $\overline{p}$ slightly differs from that used in our previous papers, where we used a production weighted index instead of a consumption based index.
 We conform in this paper with the more standard definition of inflation based on the Consumer Price Index (CPI).}